Zekaric/ProjectMIFF/MIFF_Mixed_Information_File_Format.md

-* **`Simple  `**  The format should be simple for the developers to export their data and still be fairly simple to re-import that data.
+* **Simple  **  The format should be simple for the developers to export their data and still be fairly simple to re-import that data.

-* **`Brief   `**  The format should not produce unnecessary waste.
+* **Brief   **  The format should not produce unnecessary waste.
 The data in some cases will be quite large so it should not bloat the data too much.
 Meaning, file sizes should not become overly large.
 However, because of point 1 there will always be some bloat.

-* **`Flexible`**  The format needs to be able to accomodate change or specific data.
+* **Flexible**  The format needs to be able to accomodate change or specific data.
 As years go by, software will also change and requirements will change.
 The format needs to try its best to keep up without importers and exporters to be completely remade.

-* **`Accurate`**  The format needs to be able to maintain accuracy of the data.
+* **Accurate**  The format needs to be able to maintain accuracy of the data.
 Namely floating point values.
 The in memory value when exported should be reimported without any change.

 ## 1.3 - Design Decisions:

-****Why not XML or JSON?****<br>
+**Why not XML or JSON?**

-    I find XML are too verbose.
-JSON is much better than XML.
+I find XML is too verbose.
+JSON is much better than XML and is a reasonable alternative to XML.
 Both are very flexible but that can be a double edged sword.
 I feel there should be something better.
-I can't claim MIFF is better, just different.
+I won't claim MIFF is better, it is just different.

-****Why Big Endian for multibyte data types?****<br>
+**Why Big Endian for multibyte data types?**

-    In the past my company was multi-platform, SGI IRIX, SUN OS, SUN Solaris and Windows NT.
-At that time the architecture on some of the other platforms was Big Endian and we stored the data in the native format of the machine.
+In the past my company was multi-platform, SGI IRIX, SUN OS, SUN Solaris and Windows (NT/2000/XP/etc.)  At that time the architecture on some of the other platforms was Big Endian and we stored the data in the native format of the machine.
 However this lead to issues when users moved their data over to a Little Endian machine which Windows has always been.
-The problems that we faced were trivial to solve but just very annoying and yet anothering thing to remember.
+The problems that we faced were trivial to solve but were very annoying and yet anothering thing to remember.
 So standardizing on one option is easier than having to support two options.
 I go with simplicity, only one option to rule them all!
-It keeps things simpler.
+It keeps things simpler even if it does mean a potential performance hit for a platform.
+This format isn't meant to be good in performance; its main goal is to be good in getting data moved from one place to another.

 ## 1.4 - Disclosure

 I, Robbert de Groot, have been a professional Software Developer since 1995.

 This format is currently not sanctioned by any software vendor.
-This was an attempt on developing something in place of existing options which I find lacking in some fashion.
+This was an attempt on developing something in place of existing options which I find lacking or distasteful in some fashion.

-I can be reached at the following two email addresses.
+I can be reached at the following email address.

-robbert.degroot@hexagon.com<br />zekaric@gmail.com
+zekaric@gmail.com

 # 2 - Format: Base

 There are two representations of the format.
 A Text file and a Binary file representation.
 They will both contain exactly the same data and be exactly the same in feature set.
 The Binary file may have the advantage of possibly being slightly more compact and slightly faster in reading and writing.

 A MIFF format is essentially a collection of key value pairs.
-Values can be a collection of further key value pairs.
-Meaning nesting is possible.
+Values are typed.
+Nesting and user types are allowed.

 The intent with this format is to make only one read pass over the file.
 There is no focus on making the file randomly accessable or modifiable.
 This format is not intended as a substitute for native formats for any software package.
-This is meant to be a transfer file from one program to another.
+This is meant to be a transfer file format to move data from one program to another.

 Common to both Text and Binary formats, any Byte data that is encode or stored as a binary byte sequence will be in big endian order.
 In a text file the data is stored in Base64 but without any line feeds, cursor returns to break up the buffer.